 01 of 06

 You've probably heard of Death Valley, but you may not know a lot about it.
-Get started planning your visit by reading this introductory guide.
-It will help you find out why (and if) you should go, how to get around after you arrive - and most importantly, check out the handy tips we've compiled during our visits, going back to 1999.
+Find out why (and if) you should go, how to get around after you arrive and check out some handy tips.

 02 of 06

-If you don't know where Death Valley is - or you only have a vague idea of its location, now's the time to find out where Death Valley is located, why the answer to the question "Where is Death Valley?" is sometimes dead wrong, how far it is from other places and how to get there.
+If you don't know where Death Valley is - or you only have a vague idea of its location, now's the time to find out.
+Learn why the answer to the question "Where is Death Valley?" is sometimes dead wrong, how far it is from other places and how to get there.

 Las Vegas is the closest major city to Death Valley.
 If your trip starts from there, check out the various ways to get from Las Vegas to Death Valley.